PlumScum/tinyapp/README.md

 ## Current State:

-This version of TinyApp displays two stored urls and allows you to search for their long url via their id.

-You can now log in and log out!
+You can create and modify tiny URLs
+Can register/login

 ## More to come
+User permissions